siyap304/Label-Propagation/README.md

 1) Implemented the model using only contrastive loss (Completely self-supvervised)
 2) Since model was overfitting, tried using kfold cross validation
 3) Implemented the model using contrastive loss + supervised loss
+4) Implemented the model using BYOL(Bootstrap Your Own Latent)

 #### Observation -